Institutional Diplomas (DE)

 • High school diploma or equivalent

-• Internship at a top-tier organization under the guidance of a video analyst (from the club or elsewhere)
+• Opportunity for an internship at a top-tier organization with a video analyst mentor

 Prices